Exploring the Fascinating Features of the Rocky Mountains: 10 Intriguing Facts

 The highest peak in the Rockies is Mount Elbert in Colorado, reaching an elevation of 14,440 feet.

-Read more 10 Fascinating Facts About Gardening You Need to Know
+Read more Exploring the Fascinating World of Ponds: Fun Facts You Didn't Know

 The Rockies are home to a diverse range of wildlife, including grizzly bears, mountain goats, and bighorn sheep.